DockForge/SBOMify/README.md

 ### Example

-For an image `ubuntu:20.04` with the default settings, SBOMify will generate the following files:
+For an image `ubuntu:20.04` with the default settings, SBOMinify will generate the following files:

 - `sbom/sbom_ubuntu_20.04_scan.txt`
 - `sbom/sbom_ubuntu_20.04_scan.json`